p3nrose/RAP_POSE_LAB/LAB_POSE.md

 Verify the presence of the AR tag in the world in Gazebo and RViz (activate the point cloud and the image plugins of the camera).

 You will use the ar_track_alvar package (see [http://wiki.ros.org/ar_track_alvar](http://wiki.ros.org/ar_track_alvar) )  to detect the AR tags in the simulated environment.
-Launch the aruco detector with the following commmand (remember to build the project and source the workspace first):
+Launch the aruco detector with the following commmand:

  `roslaunch rap_pose_lab_niryo aruco_detect_indiv_no_kinect.launch`